Skip to main content

 Note

 You do not need a subscription to GitHub Copilot to use Copilot secret scanning's generic secret detection.
-Copilot secret scanning features are available to private repositories in GitHub Enterprise Cloud enterprises that have GitHub Advanced Security enabled.
+Copilot secret scanning features are available to repositories owned by organizations and enterprises with GitHub Advanced Security enabled.

 Enabling generic secret detection for your repository